the-iea/ecem/DEVELOPMENT.md

 The script automatically copies the output files into the relevant places of the web application.

+See the [preprocess/README.md](preprocess/README.md) file for details on the preprocessing scripts.

 ### Web application

 First, install [Node.js](https://nodejs.org/) if not done already.